ABN Assist 1800 546 526FREE HELP · BUSINESS HOURS

 Fuel Tax Credits (FTC) provide a credit for the fuel tax you’ve already paid when the fuel is used in eligible business activities such as agriculture, forestry, fishing or construction.

-In short — if your fuel isn’t being used for normal road travel, you can usually claim back part (or all) of the tax paid.
+They apply to both petrol and diesel, and the rate depends on how the fuel is used.
+In short.
+If your fuel isn’t being used for normal road travel, you can usually claim back part (or all) of the tax paid.

 Example: A Queensland grain farmer uses petrol and diesel to power tractors, harvesters, irrigation pumps and generators.